-Although these are just estimates, it will give you an idea of how many boxes you have, or approximately how many actual documents that you might need to scan.
+Although these are just estimates, they will give you an idea of how many boxes you have, or approximately how many actual documents you might need to scan.
 Now, let’s look at some of the factors that affect the pricing of your scanning project.

-Now that you have selected the type of document scanning service that works best for your business and have figured out the approximate number of documents that you would like to scan, the next step is to determine all the variables that could affect your quote from a scanning professional.
+Now, you have selected the type of document scanning service that works best for your business and have figured out the approximate number of documents that you would like to scan.
+The next step is to determine all the variables that could affect the cost to scan documents by a professional.

-A typical scanning job averages around 7-12 cents per page, but the pricing of your project will vary according to exactly what you are looking to do.
-Here are some additional considerations that factor in to the quote for your scanning project.
+A typical scanning job averages around 7-12 cents per page.
+The pricing of your project will vary according to exactly what you are looking to do.
+Here are some additional considerations that factor into the quote for your scanning project.